Martin Frk: Professional

 On 31 July 2012, the Detroit Red Wings signed Frk to a three-year entry-level contract.
 Frk played within the Red Wings affiliates, the Grand Rapids Griffins and Toledo Walleye for the duration of his entry-level deal.

 Prior to the 2016–17 season, Frk was claimed off waivers by the Carolina Hurricanes on 9 October 2016.
-Remaining on the Hurricanes roster, Frk made his NHL debut in a 3–2 defeat to the Edmonton Oilers on 18 October 2016.
+Remaining on the Hurricanes roster, Frk made his NHL debut in a 3–2 defeat to the Edmonton Oilers on 18 October.
 By making his debut, Frk became the first player in NHL history to not have a vowel in his last name.
-He appeared in one more game, against his former club, the Detroit Red Wings, before on 1 November 2016, he returned to Detroit after he was re-claimed on waivers from the Hurricanes.
+He appeared in one more game, against his former club, the Detroit Red Wings, before on 1 November, he returned to Detroit after he was re-claimed on waivers from the Hurricanes.
 The Red Wings reassigned him to their AHL affiliate club, the Grand Rapids Griffins.

 On 18 July 2017, the Red Wings signed Frk to a one-year contract extension.
-On 30 September 2017, it was announced Frk had made the season-opening roster for the Red Wings.
-On 5 October 2017, Frk scored his first career NHL goal against Devan Dubnyk of the Minnesota Wild.
+On 30 September, it was announced Frk had made the season-opening roster for the Red Wings.
+On 5 October, Frk scored his first career NHL goal against Devan Dubnyk of the Minnesota Wild.
 During the 2017–18 season, in his first full NHL season, Frk recorded 11 goals and 14 assists in 68 games.
 On 25 June 2018, the Red Wings signed Frk to a one-year contract extension.
-Frk was the recipient of the Red Wings/Detroit Sports Media 2018 Rookie of the Year Award, select annually by DSM members.
+Frk was the recipient of the Red Wings/Detroit Sports Media 2018 Rookie of the Year Award, selected annually by DSM members.

-On February 14, 2019, Frk was assigned to the Grand Rapids Griffins.
+On 14 February 2019, Frk was assigned to the Grand Rapids Griffins.
 Prior to being assigned to the Griffins, he recorded one goal and four assists in 25 games for the Red Wings.
 During the 2018–19 season, Frk recorded one goal and five assists in 30 games for the Red Wings.
 Following the completion of the Red Wings' season, he was re-assigned to the Griffins.